 - Robert A. Dahl, Who Governs?
 Democracy and Power in an American City (New Haven: Yale University Press, 1961).
-Any edition is fine. - Brian F. Schaffner, Jesse H. Rhodes, and Raymond J. La Raja, Hometown Inequality: Race, Class, and Representation in American Local Politics (Cambridge: Cambridge University Press, 2020). - James Forman, Jr., Locking up Our Own: Crime and Punishment in Black America (New York: Farrar, Straus and Giroux, 2017).
+Any edition is fine. - James Forman, Jr., Locking up Our Own: Crime and Punishment in Black America (New York: Farrar, Straus and Giroux, 2017). - A. K. Sandoval-Strausz, Barrio America: How Latino Immigrants Saved the American City (New York: Basic Books, 2019).